ASTRA-LabsHQ/ASTRA-LabsHQ.github.io/_posts/2025-11-18-AceLauncher.md

 All of the files listed are in a SQLite format.
 The "History" file contains all of the victims browswer history, downloaded files, and much more.
 The names of the other files explain their purpose.

-That was as far as I could get with my current skillset, so now onto the second file!
+That was as far as I could get with my current skillset.
+As I stated before, if you are up to the challenge and can gain a better understanding of what the first file does please reach out!
+I'd love to update this post with more information and will obviously credit your findings!

+Onto the second file!

 ## AceLauncher.exe - Second Stage

+Things get more interesting with this sample.
+Since the executable is a .NET binary we can throw it into DnSpy and gain a much better understanding of what's going on internally.
+Before we do that though, I decided to use one of my favorite tools for quick malware triage, [capa](https://cloud.google.com/blog/topics/threat-intelligence/capa-automatically-identify-malware-capabilities).